nohar92/Szoftverfejlesztes/Teszt/Teszt/README.md

-Created on Linux, using Java 14.
+Created on Linux, using Java 11.

-Run with the following commands, from the project's root directory:

-    mvn package

-    java -jar ./target/valami.jar

-Developers:
+Developer:

 -Norbert Harmati

--Roland Major